svenluijten/env-providers/README.md

 $ php artisan vendor:publish --provider="Sven\EnvProviders\EnvServiceProvider"
 ```

-After that, you should have see the file `config/providers.php`.
+After that, you should see the file `config/providers.php`.
 In the created
 configuration file you can see 2 pre-defined provider groups that will help you
 set up what providers and aliases should be loaded when the application is in a
 certain environment.